w-lfpup/wctk-js/docs/wc.md

 ## Adopted stylesheets and form values

-The `Wc` controller is also a facade for a few core web componet APIs including stylesheets and form values.
+The `Wc` controller is also a facade for core web componet APIs like adopted stylesheets and form values.

 ```ts
 class MyElement extends HTMLElement {